 By Nayyar N Khan

-(Nayyar N Khan is a US based political and human rights activist and a free-lance journalist.
-His area of concentration is International Peace and Conflict Resolution.
+(Nayyar N Khan is a US based political activist, freelance journalist and human rights defender of Kashmiri origin.
 He can be reached at firstname.lastname@example.org)